bob-606/5.easa.fi/README.md

 ## 168. After increasing the angle of attack during flight with best gliding speed, initially...
-After increasing the angle of attack during flight with best gliding speed, initially...
 - ***lift and drag increase***
 - lift and drag decrease.
 - lift decreases and drag increases.